cybersader/awesome-cybersader/📁 05 - Learning, Notes/Financial Industry and Cyber/Money Explained/Money Explained.md

 - Model was fee driven before 2009 and is now interest driven

-- The purpose of credit cards in a moral world
+- The purpose of credit cards in an ethical world
 	- ![](_attachments/Money%20Explained/IMG-20240423001045634.png)

 - Credit card rules for consumers